ricardomaximino/devops/README.md

 #what is swagger?
 - swagger is a tool built by ... to automate RESTful documentation
 - test integration with icescrum

+#what are the swagger dependencies?
+- io.springfox:springfox-swagger2:2.6.1
+- io.springfox:springfox-swagger-ui:2.6.1